-Obtaining desired results from training requires communicating the program content in a clear, organized way participants can understand.
 Effective facilitation depends on preparation, which is perhaps the single most important responsibility of your job as a trainer.
 Preparation time includes practicing your presentation.
-Study these course materials, and review all parts of this authorized trainers guide.
+Study these course materials, and review all parts of the teaching notes and student manual.
 Practice presenting some of the topics in front of your family or co-workers, and ask for feedback.
 Good facilitation skills are acquired over time and do not happen naturally for most people.